pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1748 Dijkstra's Algorithm to find the shortest path

+Today I studied the Dijkstra's algorithm, this algorithm is used to find the shortest path between two nodes in a weighted graph.
+For the studied implementation we use Map and List to represent the list of visited nodes, etc in the algorithm.
+It's complex understand this algorithms the first time, you start thinking what I am doing here, really very hard.
+Well I am in the last chapters of my DSA book, after complete the book I will need to continue reinforcing these concepts with LeetCode problems and making some applications for learning purposes.

 ### Day 1745-46-47 Graphs

 These days I have been studying about Graph data structure, I learned the basics of graphs, how a graph is represent by vertices and edges, some type of graphs and the most common algorithms to traverse a graph like DFS and BFS.